Warren Commission: Formation

-At the same time, Nicholas Katzenbach has been named as providing advice after the assassination of John F. Kennedy that led to the creation of the Warren Commission.
+Nicholas Katzenbach, Deputy Attorney General, provided advice that led to the creation of the Warren Commission.
 On November 25 he sent a memo to Johnson's White House aide Bill Moyers recommending the formation of a Presidential Commission to investigate the assassination.
 To combat speculation of a conspiracy, Katzenbach said that the results of the FBI's investigation should be made public.
-He wrote, in part: "The public must be satisfied that Oswald was the assassin; that he did not have confederates who are still at large".
+He wrote: "The public must be satisfied that Oswald was the assassin; that he did not have confederates who are still at large."

-Four days after Katzenbach's memo, Johnson appointed some of the nation's most prominent figures, including the Chief Justice of the United States, to the Commission.

-The new president chose to have it chaired by Earl Warren, the chief justice, eminently respected jurist and president of the Supreme Court, the highest court in the United States.
-At first, Earl Warren, however, refused to take the head of the commission because he stated the principle of law that a member of the judicial power could not be at the service of the executive power.
-It was only under pressure from President Lyndon Johnson, who spoke of international tensions and the risks of war resulting from the death of his predecessor, that the President of the Supreme Court agreed to chair the commission.

-The other members of the commission were chosen from among the representatives of the Republican and Democratic parties, in both chambers (Senate and House of Representatives).
-Added diplomat John J. McCloy, former president of the World Bank and former CIA director, Allen Dulles, sacked by John F Kennedy in November 1961, following the resounding failure of the Bay Pigs Invasion in April 1961.
+Four days after Katzenbach's memo, Johnson appointed to the commission some of the nation's most prominent figures, including Earl Warren, Chief Justice of the United States.
+At first, Warren refused to head of the commission because he stated the principle of law that a member of the judicial power could not be at the service of the executive power.
+It was only under pressure from President Lyndon Johnson, who spoke of international tensions and the risks of war resulting from the death of his predecessor, that he agreed to chair the commission.
+The other members of the commission were chosen from among the representatives of the Republican and Democratic parties, in both houses of Congress, and added diplomat John J. McCloy, former president of the World Bank, and former CIA director Allen Dulles.

+The national image of the United States was also of concern.
+McCloy states that a motive of the commission was to "show the world that America is not a banana republic, where a government can be changed by conspiracy".
+Warren shared this concern, and in part agreed to head the commission after President Johnson made it clear to him that the "nation's prestige" was at stake.

 Meetings

 The Warren Commission met formally for the first time on December 5, 1963, on the second floor of the National Archives Building in Washington, D.C.
 The Commission conducted its business primarily in closed sessions, but these were not secret sessions.

+According to a 1963 FBI memo that was released to the public in 2008, Commission member Gerald Ford was in contact with the FBI throughout his time on the Warren Commission and relayed information to the deputy director, Cartha DeLoach, about the panel's activities.